We want to help you get the best from your Woollykins for years to come. Here are our favourite natural wool care products and mending essentials.

 Disana's Raw Silk Nappy Liner is very effective if your baby is susceptible to nappy rash.
 Placed directly on baby‘s skin, the healing properties of raw silk work quickly and any redness is soon cleared up without any use of powder or cream.
 Silk is sensitive to high temperatures and will shrink if washed in hot water.
 Silk articles should be treated with special care.

-Although cotton is a natural fibre, its cultivation is often problematic and involves high usage of water and agricultural chemicals.
-The use of organic cotton ensures that soil fertility and biodiversity is enhanced due to the diversified cultivation and the non-use of GMOs.
-As a consequence, the health of the farmer is improved and their risk of being contaminated by hazardous chemicals minimised.
-Water is not polluted by chemicals and therefore aquatic life is maintained and unharmed by cotton production.
+Although conventionally grown cotton is a natural fibre, its cultivation is problematic and involves high usage of water and agricultural chemicals like pesticides and herbicides.
+The use of organic cotton ensures that soil fertility and biodiversity is enhanced due to diversified cultivation and the non-use of GMOs.
+As a consequence, the health of the farmers is improved and their risk of being effected by hazardous chemicals minimised.
+Additionally water is not polluted by chemicals and therefore aquatic life is maintained and unharmed by the cottons production.
 The used water is recycled and dyestuff is removed so unnecessary pollution is avoided.
 Since skin can 'breathe' and absorb what is placed on the body, the natural purity of organic cotton from farming and processing greatly reduces the impact of the harmful chemicals being exposed to the child's skin.

 In the Disana Nappy Set, organic cotton is used whenever high fluid absorbency is required - namely in nappies and liners.
 Once absorbed, the fluid is quickly distributed over the whole fabric.
 A knitted organic cotton nappy with a weight of 85g can therefore absorb and contain up to 100ml of fluid.
 Thanks to its chemical composition as a carbohydrate fibre, cotton is resistant to heat, mechanical pressure and many chemicals.
 It can therefore easily be machine washed at 95°C. A hot iron will increase the volume of the cotton and leave it feeling softer and fluffier.